jymaze/RepData_PeerAssessment1/PA1_template.md

 ## Are there differences in activity patterns between weekdays and weekends?

 The date column is processed to determine if the day is a week day or a week-end day.
 Then the mean number of steps per time interval is calculated separately for week days and week-end days.
-The evolution throughout the day is plotted as a line graph.
+The evolution throughout the day is plotted as a line graph:

 ```r